arya-pratap-singh/taxi_management/README.md

 # taxi management

-an desktop application that manages taxis.
+an desktop application that maintans data on taxis and on its drivers.